MKLab-ITI/JGNN/tutorials/Introduction.md

 # Training
 To train the model, we first set up a training-test split of node identifiers.
-We also use the `WrapCols` subclass and the `Matrix.accessColumns` methods to acces the features and labels of specifically the training nodes without needing to re-allocate anything.
-The data split is
+We also use the `WrapCols` subclass and the `Matrix.accessColumns` methods to access the features and labels of specifically the training nodes without needing to re-allocate anything, i.e. the data split is lightweight.

 ```java
 ArrayList<Long> nodeIds = dataset.nodes().getIds();